2023 Best Business Bachelor's Degree Schools in the Far Western US Region

 Chapman University came in at #25 in this year’s edition of the ranking.

-Chapman does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $58,634.
-This amount may be reduced if you receive financial aid.
+The average tuition and fees at Chapman is $58,634.
+In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
 Bachelor’s Degree recipients from Chapman accumulate an average of $20,093 in student debt by the time they complete their degree.

-Some students may be able to take online classes at Chapman.
+Chapman does offer online classes for certain degree levels.
 To give an idea of how popular online courses are at the school, 84% of undergraduates took at least one course online in 2019-2020.

 Honorable Mentions